jeffetale/Week-2-Code-Challenge/README.md

 Requirements:

 ~Node.js
-~NPM
-~A text editor
+~A text editor e.g Visual Studio Code
+~Live Server

 Getting Started:

 Clone the repository to your local machine.
-~Install the dependencies by running npm install.
+~Open the project in your text editor.
 ~Start the local JSON server by running json-server --watch db.json.
-~Open the project in your text editor.
-~Run the app by running 'npm start'.
+~Run the app by starting the live server.

 Usage:

 The app will be running on http://localhost:3000.
-You can view a list of all the animals by clicking on the "Characters" tab.
+You can view a list of all the animals available.
 You can click on an animal's name to see its details and add a vote for that animal.

 Credits: